Industry forum to offer project updates and networking opportunities for companies eyeing defense contracts

 At noon, the Charlie Corn Scholarship Golf Tournament will begin at Finest Guam Golf & Resort in Dededo.
 The annual tournament raises funds to provide scholarships for local engineering students.

-In the 14 years the tournament has been in existence it has generated $341,000 to fund 120 scholarships for students interested in architecture and engineering.
-Students from Guam, Palau, the Northern Marianas and the Federated States of Micronesia.
+In the 14 years the tournament has been in existence, it has generated $341,000 to fund 120 scholarships for students interested in architecture and engineering.
+The scholarships are offered in Guam, Palau, the Northern Marianas and the Federated States of Micronesia.
 “That's one thing that the S.A.M.E.
 Guam Post has been very proud of,” Santos said.

 Subscribe to